Oatmeal Payasam | Steel Cut Oats And Coconut Milk Kheer

 Oatmeal Payasam in a mud cup

 In the past, I have used Steel cut oats in many savory recipes and wanted to try a dessert with it.
-Hence, made a Vegan dessert - Oatmeal Payasam | Steel Cut Oats and Coconut Milk Kheer recipe for alphabet 'O'.
+Hence, made a Vegan dessert - Oatmeal Payasam | Steel Cut Oats and Coconut Milk Kheer recipe for the alphabet 'O'.

-One of my favorite ways to eat steel cut oats is this Thayir Oats | Oats Bagalabhath | Spicy Yogurt Oats.
-I can eat if for lunch, dinner or breakfast.
+One of my favorite ways to eat steel-cut oats is this Thayir Oats | Oats Bagalabhath | Spicy Yogurt Oats.
+I can eat it for lunch, dinner, or breakfast.
 I have to mention that the other day I added some of my spicy Vathal Kuzhambu in the Thayir Oats and had it for breakfast and it was the best ever.

-Coconut milk is something I love using for my payasam / kheer / pudding.
+Coconut milk is something I love using for my payasam/kheer/pudding.
 It all started when I was looking for a way to make my Jevvarasi / Sago kheer without curdling.
 That is when I used coconut milk instead of regular milk and the flavor of just amazing.

-Ever since then, any payasam/kheer with jaggery, I use coconut milk instead of regular milk.
+Ever since then, for any payasam/kheer with jaggery, I use coconut milk instead of regular milk.
 Also, this is the first time I have used coconut oil in my dessert.
 I always use ghee to roast nuts when adding to a dessert, but this time I wanted to keep it true vegan and hence used coconut oil to roast my nuts.

 I could not find any difference in the flavor of the kheer because of the addition of coconut oil.
 One thing that I can say is that it increased the flavor of the coconut a bit more, which I sort of enjoyed.

-Steel Cut Oats and Coconut Milk Kheer in a mud cup
+Steel Cut Oats and Coconut Milk Kheer in a mud cup - Top View

 Preparation time - 10 minutes